JaneySprings/DotNet.Meteor/README.md

 - **XAML Hot Reload** </br>
 Meteor support XAML Hot Reload for any platform.
 See the instruction below to enable Hot Reload in your project.

+- **Profiling** </br>
+You can profile your application and see the report in the `Speedscope` format.
+See the instruction below to enable profiling in your project.

 - **MAUI Blazor Support** </br>
 The extension allows you to build and debug `MAUI Blazor` apps (including the `.razor` files).